saintjohnsnorthwesternmilitaryacademy/2018FallSurvivalGuide/README.md

 # 2018FallSurvivalGuide
+# Survival Guide
 * Academics
 * Military
     * JROTC
+    * remember to take your PT test to get promoted
     * Physical
         * Do not be afraid you will not always be supper actve as you are at the begining of the year
         * If you feel as if you are falling behind you will have time to catch up
         * If you feel your not being challanged enough you will be able to join groups such as raiders for a more physical challange
     * Mental
         * SJNMA is not Full metal jacket
         * It is normal to feel like people are always watchig you
         * It is normal  to feel stressed
     * Life
         * Take your clothes to laundry
         * Exchane you Class grey shirts and pants once a week